vinicius-cleves/vinicius-cleves/README.md

 ### Portugal em Chamas (Portugal on Fire)
 [ [repository](https://github.com/vinicius-cleves/portugal-em-chamas) | [website](https://vinicius-cleves.github.io/portugal-em-chamas/) ]

 This is a spin-off from [Brazil em Chamas](#brasil-em-chamas).
 It is a joint effort with the collaborators from [JEST](http://www.jest.pt/), a Junior Enterprise from the University of Coimbra.

-By the time of writing, this project has no commits yet, but probably when you read this it will already have.

 ## My Blog posts